-Coronaviruses are relatively simple structures which are globular in shape and coated with spikes of proteins which helps the virus to bind to a surface and infect healthy cells.
-In another way these spikes help to immune system to identify the virus.
+Coronaviruses are relatively simple structures that are globular in shape and coated with spikes of proteins which helps the virus to bind to a surface and infect healthy cells.
+In another way, these spikes help the immune system to identify the virus.
 Some of these spikes can be used in coronavirus vaccines to induce the production of antibodies against the virus.

-Naming of the coronaviruses has been done based on the shape of the spikes which forms a layer of membrane.
-Genome is situated inside the membrane.
+The naming of the coronaviruses has been done based on the shape of the spikes which form a layer of the membrane.
+The genome is situated inside the membrane.
 Although some viruses contain DNA as the genetic material, in coronavirus RNA acts as the genetic material.
-RNA genome is small when comparing with DNA genome.
-Mutations which happen inside the viruses help to adopt to the environment and they will infect new host species as well.
+The RNA genome is small when comparing with the DNA genome.
+Mutations that happen inside the viruses help to adapt to the environment and they will infect new host species as well.
 Scientists believe that the new COVID-19 virus originated from bats.
-But there’s no an actual idea how these virus came into human body from animals.
+But there’s no actual idea how these viruses came into the human body from animals.

 Difference in new coronavirus?

 There’s are more similarities in SARS-CoV-2 with SARS-CoV-2 which found in humans, pangolins, civets and bats.
-But there are differences which caused by the changes of their genomes.
-The ways of transmitting and the symptoms of different coronaviruses are different to each other.
-According to the scientist the new coronavirus is not severe than SARS but it spreads very rapidly than the SARS virus.
+But there are differences caused by the changes in their genomes.
+The ways of transmitting and the symptoms of different coronaviruses are different from each other.
+According to the scientist, the new coronavirus is not severe than SARS but it spreads very rapidly than the SARS virus.

 How many coronaviruses can be found in humans?

-Scientist identified seven coronaviruses in human.
-Four of then are less severe and cause mild respiratory illness in human.
-But those viruses can affect in a severe way in humans which have a poor immunity systems.
-SARS, MERS and COVID-19 act in a severe way causing difficulties to breath and death.
-Although COVID-19 is less severe than SARS and MERS, it is severe than other four coronaviruses.
+Scientists identified seven coronaviruses in humans.
+Four of them are less severe and cause mild respiratory illness in humans.
+But those viruses can affect in a severe way in humans which have a poor immunity system.
+SARS, MERS and COVID-19 act in a severe way causing difficulties to breathe and death.
+Although COVID-19 is less severe than SARS and MERS, it is severe than the other four coronaviruses.